epixinvites/cppPractice/Effective_Modern_C++/Main.md

 # Effective Modern C++

-- Please note, this document is written based on my understanding of the book, I have added and left out bits of information.
+- Please note, this document is written based on my understanding of the book, and I may have added and left out bits of information.
 If you find any of the below factually or gramatically incorrect, please open an issue to correct them.

 <!-- vim-markdown-toc GFM -->